-The latest IPC analysis indicates that extreme and prolonged drought has resulted in approximately 6.7 million people expected to face Crisis (IPC Phase 3) or worse between October and December 2022, with an official declaration of famine projected during that period in the Baidoa and Burhakaba districts (Bay Region), and an additional 17 districts at risk of famine.
-Follow-up assessments of the food security situation in the most exposed districts were conducted in October 2022.
-Even if the results have not been published at the time of drafting this report, it seems unlikely that a famine is declared for the moment.
-However, the risk of famine remains high.
+The latest IPC/CH analysis indicates that extreme and prolonged drought has resulted in approximately 6.7 million people facing Crisis or worse (IPC/CH Phase 3+) between October and December 2022, with famine projected during that period in the Baidoa and Burhakaba districts (Bay Region).
+An additional 17 districts are at risk of famine.
+Follow-up assessments in the most exposed districts were conducted in October and November 2022.
+The results have not been published at the time of drafting this report, however it seems unlikely that a famine is declared for the moment, although the risk of famine remains high.

-Humanitarian needs are extremely high due to the impacts of four consecutive seasons of poor rainfall, an anticipated fifth season of below average rainfall from October to December, and exceptionally high food prices, exacerbated by concurrent conflict/insecurity and disease outbreaks (diarrhoea/cholera and measles).
+Humanitarian needs are extremely high due to the impacts of unprecedented four consecutive seasons of poor rainfall, with the ongoing fifth season also being below-average.